-In January 2004, the FASB issued FASB Staff Position No. FAS 106-1 ("FSP 106-1") "Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003," which provides temporary guidance concerning the recently enacted Medicare Prescription

-Drug, Improvement and Modernization Act of 2003 (the "Act").
-SFAS No. 106, "Employers' Accounting for Postretirement Benefits Other Than Pensions," requires presently enacted changes in laws that will take effect in future periods to be taken into account in measuring current period postretirement benefit cost and the accumulated projected benefit obligation ("APBO").
-The Company's net periodic post retirement benefit cost does not reflect any amount associated with the subsidy because we are unable to conclude whether the benefits provided by the plan are actuarially equivalent to Medicare Part D under the Act at the present time.
+In January 2004, the FASB issued FASB Staff Position No. FAS 106-1 ("FSP 106-1") "Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003," which provides temporary guidance concerning the recently enacted Medicare Prescription Drug, Improvement and Modernization Act of 2003.
+SFAS No. 106, "Employers' Accounting for Postretirement Benefits Other Than Pensions," requires presently enacted changes in laws that will take effect in future periods to be taken into account in measuring current period postretirement benefit cost and the accumulated projected benefit obligation.
+The implementation of FSP 106-1 had no material impact on the Company

-The Emerging Issues Task Force issued EITF 03-06, effective for periods ending after March 31, 2004, regarding the computation of earnings per share by companies that have issued securities other than common stock that contractually entitle the holder to participate in dividends and earnings of the company when, and if, it declares dividends on its common stock.
+The Emerging Issues Task Force issued EITF 03-06, "Participating Securities and the Two-Class Method under FASB Statement No. 128, Earnings per Share," effective for periods ending after March 31, 2004, regarding the computation of earnings per share by companies that have issued securities other than common stock that contractually entitle the holder to participate in dividends and earnings of the company when, and if, it declares dividends on its common stock.
 The Company does not have securities subject to the provisions of EITF 03-06 and the implementation of EITF 03-06 had no material impact on the Company's financial statements.